 Since the word/s you want may not be the first word, here's a quick way to search words in all the columns:

 To quickly get more information about the books with titles in blue, click on the title to find a review in Choice, a reviewing source for academic librarians (but not a source appropriate for the book reviews required for your assignment).

 When you find a book that looks interesting, copy the main title (the part of the title before the colon).
-Search the title of the book with LibrarySearch to find the call number of the book.
+Search the title of the book using LibrarySearch to find the call number of the book.
 You'll need the call number/address of the book to locate it on the Library shelves.

 You can link to a brief description of the book by following the "about this book" link in the catalogue or search the title of the book in Amazon.